ryantd42/NY-Legislative-Git/2023/A1717B-2023/bill.md

  associations.
   § 3.
 Subdivision 27 of section 2590-h of the education law, as amended
  by chapter 345 of the laws of 2009, is amended to read as follows:
-  27. Promulgate regulations, in conjunction with each community  super- intendent, establishing a plan for providing access to school facilities in  each community school district, when not in use for school purposes,

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD04271-03-4
+  LBD04271-05-4
- A. 1717--A  2
+ A. 1717--B  2

- in accordance with the provisions of section four  hundred  fourteen  of this  chapter.
-SUCH PLAN SHALL INCLUDE ACCESS TO SCHOOL GROUNDS DURING THE SUMMER MONTHS FOR STEEL PAN MUSIC ORGANIZATIONS TO PRACTICE FOR  THE LABOR  DAY  PARADE  (WEST  INDIAN CARNIVAL).
+  27. Promulgate regulations, in conjunction with each community  super- intendent, establishing a plan for providing access to school facilities in  each community school district, when not in use for school purposes, in accordance with the provisions of section four  hundred  fourteen  of this  chapter.
+SUCH PLAN SHALL INCLUDE ACCESS TO SCHOOL GROUNDS DURING THE SUMMER MONTHS FOR CULTURAL ORGANIZATIONS TO  PRACTICE  FOR  CULTURAL EVENTS,  INCLUDING  BUT  NOT LIMITED TO STEEL PAN MUSIC ORGANIZATIONS TO PRACTICE FOR THE LABOR DAY PARADE  (WEST  INDIAN  CARNIVAL).
 Such  plan shall  set  forth  a  reasonable system of fees not to exceed the actual costs and specify that no part of any fee shall directly  or  indirectly benefit  or  be deposited into an account which inures to the benefit of the custodians or custodial engineers.
   § 4.
 This act shall take effect on the ninetieth day  after  it  shall have  become  a  law;  provided, however, that the amendments to section 2590-h of the education law made by section three of this act shall  not affect the expiration of such section and shall be deemed repealed ther- ewith.
 Effective  immediately, the addition, amendment and/or repeal of any rule or regulation necessary for the implementation of this  act  on its  effective date are authorized to be made and completed on or before such date.